UP has zero tolerance policy towards drugs, says Yogi

 The state government will open special courts in top 10 districts with most pending cases under the Narcotics Drugs and Psychotropic Substance Act, 1985, says CM

-LUCKNOW Chief minister Yogi Adityanath on Monday said that Uttar Pradesh was committed to extend full cooperation to the central government in its attempt to make India a drug-free India.
+LUCKNOW Chief minister Yogi Adityanath on Monday said that Uttar Pradesh was committed to extend full cooperation to the central government in its attempt to make India drugs-free.

 Attending a virtual regional conference on ‘Drugs Trafficking and National Security’, which was chaired by Union Home Minister Amit Shah, Adityanath said: “The state government will open special courts in top 10 districts with most pending cases under the Narcotics Drugs and Psychotropic Substance Act, 1985.”